SP1

 :#![allow(unused)] fn main() { let args = BuildArgs { ignore_rust_version: true, ..Default::default() }; build_program_with_args("path/to/program", args); }

-If you encounter the following in a script using sp1-sdk
+If you encounter any of the following errors in a script using sp1-sdk

 :